davery22/conveyor/design-notes/03-chaining-and-running.md

 existing interfaces: Each 'pipeline' interface worked by wrapping (and exposing) an instance of the corresponding 'plain' interface, and provided methods - `andThen` and `compose` - for connecting to (the 'pipeline' variants of) sources, sinks, or segues, as applicable.
-There was one additional 'pipeline' interface: The equivalent of what is now called `Silo`, which represented a source connected to a sink, or a sequence of such connections.
-Finally, the 'pipeline' interfaces introduced a `run` method, that would concurrently execute any encapsulated 'silos', draining each source to its paired sink, and handling every 'complete/close' dance.
+There was one additional 'pipeline' interface: The equivalent of what is now called `Station`, which represented a source connected to a sink, or a sequence of such connections.
+Finally, the 'pipeline' interfaces introduced a `run` method, that would concurrently execute any enclosed stations, draining each source to its paired sink, and handling every 'complete/close' dance.

 The `run` method was the payout of chaining, eliminating the previous separation and ceremony.
 But, its existence implied that the only safe way to use an arbitrary 'pipeline' source or sink was to call `run` first.
-This is because the 'pipeline' source or sink <em>might</em> have 'silos' inside, and not running those could cause the exposed 'plain' source or sink to deadlock when used (by waiting forever for a non-empty or non-full internal buffer, respectively).
+This is because the 'pipeline' source or sink <em>might</em> have stations inside, and not running those could cause the exposed 'plain' source or sink to deadlock when used (by waiting forever for a non-empty or non-full internal buffer, respectively).
 This posed a burden of opportunity on operators, like `zip`: If an operator accepted 'pipeline' inputs, it could return a 'pipeline' output that would `run` the inputs when it runs.
 If an operator <em>didn't</em> do this, then it could